Waelazar/REStful-app/README.md

 # REStful-app
-the chart file explains how RESTful works
+The chart file explains how RESTful works

-# installation
+# Installation
-you need to install packeges :
+You need to install packeges :

     npm install
     express